-Books that will get you started or help you regroup when things start to fizzle.
+Books that encourage those educating at home.
+Those titles that will get you started or help you regroup when things start to fizzle.

 Most of these resources link to our Amazon affiliate account.
 If you decide to purchase we do receive a small compensation.
 Thank you for your support!